Some of you have requested that I post more recipes

 With the change in weather a really nasty cold caught me.

-All I could think of was chicken noodle soup
+All I could think of was chicken noodle soup.

 My husband had bought a rotisserie chicken at the store and